Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 "Nukes?"

 *"Yes.
-Drunk On Turkey declared a radiological alarm and ordered Misfit to jump out, and…well, they did.
+Drunk On Turkey declared a radiological alarm and ordered Misfit to jump out, and... well, they did.
 So quickly that they didn’t get any sensor data to tell us how big of a nuke it was."*

 Knight twisted a pinch of his beard back and forth between his fingers as he thought.
 The situation on Akyawentuo added an unwelcome complication to an already complicated situation, and demanded careful thought.

 Colonel Miller had taken the job of talking to Chang and Buehler.
 He wasn’t coming to Gao anyway, and his administrative role was temporarily on hold as the Allied war machine revved its collective engine and surged into action.
 He’d been at a loose end - exactly the right man for liaising with the Byron Group explorers. *"If I can offer some insight, Admiral, Big Hotel don’t seem to go in for subtlety with their WMDs,"* he pointed out.

-"True…" Knight sighed, smoothing some neatness back into his beard.
+"True..."
+Knight sighed, smoothing some neatness back into his beard.
 "Damn.
-If they hit *Drunk On Turkey* with anything remotely as large as we usually see from them…"
+If they hit *Drunk On Turkey* with anything remotely as large as we usually see from them..."

 *"...Then Coombes and Daar are probably KIA,"* Miller finished. *"And for all we know, they nuked the village immediately afterwards."*